 Ms. O'Brien has been in private practice since 2004.
 In addition to being a licensed professional counselor, she is also a consultant, speaker, yogi and educator who specializes in maternal mental health, early childhood mental health, parenting concerns, complex trauma, and relationships problems.
 Elizabeth is also widely respected as a "therapist's therapist," providing support for other "helpers" in our community.

-Elizabeth has a passion for educating other professionals about Perinatal Mood and Anxiety disorders, and has trained therapists, maternal providers, birth workers, public health nurses, early childhood educators and the community on this important topic.
-Another hat she wears is as a volunteer coordinator with Postpartum Support International (PSI), and she is currently Board President of the Georgia Chapter of PSI.
+Elizabeth has a passion for educating other professionals about Perinatal Mood and Anxiety disorders, and is a national trainer in person and on-line.
+She leads workshops, classes and trainings for; clinicians, birth workers, public health nurses, early childhood educators and the community on this important topic.
+Trainings and talks are lead Another hat she wears is as a volunteer coordinator with Postpartum Support International (PSI), and she is currently Board President of the Georgia Chapter of PSI.

 Elizabeth grew up outside of Chicago and received her undergraduate degree in Social Work from Xavier University in Cincinnati.
 She began working as a counselor at a battered women's shelter in Fairbanks, Alaska.
 There she was exposed to complex trauma within a diverse cultural, ethnic, religious and socioeconomic settings.
 Elizabeth then obtained her masters degree in Dance Movement Therapy at Columbia College, Chicago where she learned the significance of the Mind/Body connection within the context of emotional and physical health.
 During graduate school, Elizabeth developed and facilitated non-veral attunement support groups for mothers and babies while interning as a postpartum doula.
 After graduation Elizabeth returned to Alaska where she gained a wealth of clincial experience in hospitals, substance abuse treatment centers, grammar schools, a juvenile correction facility, preschools and an infant learning program to name a few.